 Supplied by: Private Sale

-Also known as Cherry Kush, this strain crosses two legendary strains in the heavily medicinal Granddaddy Purple and the local legend Durban Poison.
+This is an unknown Cherry Pie cross, the parent strain (Cherry Pie) crosses two legendary strains in the heavily medicinal Granddaddy Purple and the local legend Durban Poison.
 The combination of the heavy Indica and the upbeat Sativa creates an interesting hybrid that gives you the best of both worlds.

 This bud was a beauty.
 Resinous trichomes were abundant and created a shield of white frost across the calyxes.
 Colouration was good and the nugs were dense.
 The moisture content was ideal, colouration on point and showed no signs of any stress during the flowering phase of the grow.